-Mortality assumptions
+22 Retirement benefit schemes (Continued)

-Assumed life expectations on retirement at age 65:
+Mortality assumptions Assumed life expectations on retirement at age 65:

-2018 2017

-Years Years
+2019 Years 2018 Years

 Retiring today

-- Males 22.0 22.5
+- Males 21.9 22.0

-- Females 23.9 24.4
+- Females 23.8 23.9

 Retiring in 20 years

-- Males 23.4 24.0
+- Males 23.3 23.4

-- Females 25.4 25.9
+- Females 25.3 25.4

-This increase in the discount rate is a consequence of the increase in long-term Gilt yields between 31 December 2017 and 31 December 2018.
+This decrease in the discount rate is a consequence of the fall in interest rates and decrease in long-term bond yields between 31 December 2018 and 31 December 2019.

 The post-retirement mortality assumptions allow for expected decrease in longevity.
 The "current" disclosures above relate to assumptions based on longevity (in years) following retirement at the balance sheet date, with "future" being that relating to an employee retiring in 2030.
-2017 CMI mortality projections have been adopted in the assumptions on the basis that it is now widely accepted that reductions in mortality have not been as high as expected in previous projections.
+2018 CMI mortality projections have been adopted in the assumptions on the basis that it is now widely accepted that reductions in mortality have not been as high as expected in previous projections.